Have you wondered what all the hype around doing a detox is? Do you wonder if a detox is right for you?

 1. Recognize What You Are Breathing In

 All through the night, and as soon as you open your eyes in the morning, your lungs are filling with the air around you.
-You can’t see it, but there may or may
+You can’t see it, but there may or may not be chemicals and pollutants flooding into your body through your airways.

 In order to analyze your air, you have to inspect the place where you live, work, and frequent.
 Is your town or city heavily industrialized?
 Do you see factories spewing chemicals into the air or a foggy haze over the city as you drive to work or home each day?